 Things to Do

 The park attracts many dog walkers as it’s one of the largest open spaces in the area with fairly enclosed entrances and exits and plenty of bins for dog waste.
-It’s also host to an organised weekly LGBT+ dog walk.
-The park is a good space for dogs with little legs to potter around on the lead, but there’s also enough space to play a bit of fetch!
+Burley Park is a good space for dogs with little legs to potter around on the lead, but there’s also enough space to play a bit of fetch!

 In 1899, Leeds Corporation purchased the 14.5 acres of land to provide recreational facilities for the ever increasing population around Burley and the park was originally constructed with a sandpit, play equipment, a cricket pitch, and bowling green.
 It was then opened to the public on 8th September 1900.